 How many women and men of your age were born in the country they currently live in?
 How many of them are employed?
 In what type of building do they live?
 Find out with our interactive visualisation tool “You in the EU”.
 The tool provides you with the possibility to compare various aspects of your way of life not only with men and women of your age in your country, but also with the EU27 average and other EU Member States.
 “You in the EU” consists of quiz-like questions about the life of European citizens on 3 different themes: me & my life, me & my living conditions and me & my work.
 Before you start, you have to select your country, your gender and your age group, which will be used as a basis for comparison.

 The quarterly series 'Basic figures on the EU' presents the freshest Eurostat data on a small number of key indicators in the economic, social and environmental fields.
-In an effort to give readers a better overview of the data available in the Eurostat database, each edition of Basic figures on the EU introduces a set of three alternating indicators.
+In an effort to give readers a better overview of the data available in the Eurostat database, each edition of Basic figures on the EU introduces a set of alternating indicators.
 The same content is available in a compact printed leaflet. [+]

 The transition towards a circular economy is not just about recycling more.
 The circular economy is a cross-cutting issue covering how we produce and use energy, emissions of greenhouse gases and pollutants to the air, food intake and food waste, and accumulation of material stocks in our society, among other things.